 Documentaries are rarely big money makers, but they can have the power to influence change and motivate people to action in a way narrative films cannot.
 So when a documentary does make a splash at the box office, it's an even bigger surprise.
-This summer, "RBG," "Three Identical Strangers" and "Won't You Be My Neighbor" are big hits.
-And the Mister Rogers doc is well on its way to cracking this list of the top 15 grossing documentaries at the box office.
-This list is an interesting mix of political, nature and concert documentaries, and several of them likewise went on to win Oscars and critical acclaim.
+This list of the Top 15 grossing documentaries ever is an interesting mix of political, nature and concert docs, and several of them likewise went on to win Oscars and critical acclaim.
 All numbers are domestic totals via Box Office Mojo.

 Pierce Brosnan narrates this 2010 Disneynature documentary filmed across the world's oceans.

 13. "Bowling for Columbine" (2002) - $21.5 million

 Michael Moore's provocative documentary about American gun violence (and one of his best

 ) won the Oscar for Best Documentary and even broke international box office records for a documentary in 2002.

 Jim Judkis / Focus Features